Friday, March 27, 2026

 • Take a large frying pan and place over medium-high heat.
 Add olive oil.
 Once it glistens, add onion.
 Fry until golden.

 • Add garlic and stir until aromatics released.
-Add cumin, oregano, Pul Biber and stir into the onion mixture.
+Add cumin, oregano, red pepper flakes and stir into the onion mixture.
 Add chopped tomatoes to pan and cook until they have broken down and thickened.

 • Add fava beans to tomato mixture with 1 cup water.
 Season generously and add lime juice.
 Using a masher or the back of a fork, press down on the beans and mash until they roughly breakdown.
 Turn heat to medium-low and simmer until the mixture thickens (it should look like a coarse dip).
 Make the toppings while the Ful simmers.